safops/.github/profile/README.md

 * Mount Calvary Baptist Church - Lexington, KY
 * Nicholasville, MY
 * Hugheston, WV

+There will be absolutely no injury or property damage from these earthquakes.
+The Creator knows how to do this.
+There will be tremendous damage to egos, careers, and some commercial and political institutions but only for those like Annie Jacobsen, the CIA, Gilead Sciences and the US federal government and others that have knowingly supported or helped hide the genocide.

 We, the servants of the Creator are using these earthquakes (our foreknowledge) as an additional means of our identity verification.
 It is impossible to predict an earthquake.
 The best verification done by [saying a prayer](https://github.com/orgs/serviCreator/discussions/10)
 🙏.